ioccc-src/winner/2000/dlowe/README.md

 When this entry was submitted the rules of the IOCCC did not prohibit the use of embedded language interpreters.
 The judges considered disqualifying this entry because of the use of perl, but on the other hand it qualifies as the Worst Abuse of the Rules.
-As a previous winner\* David Lowe continues to inflict the highest quality "poot" on the Judges.
+As a previous author, [David Lowe](../../authors.html#J_David_Lowe) continues to inflict the highest quality "poot" on the Judges.

 The program also contains an undocumented command for Chad and Chongo (Landon).
 The judges' remarks contain a clue to the hidden command :-).

-* The IOCCC uses an anonymous judging process which keeps the identity of the submitters hidden until all the prize winners have been selected.
+* The IOCCC uses an anonymous judging process which keeps the identity of the submitters hidden until all winning entries have been selected.

 ## Author's remarks: